What is the ADF YOU Session test?

 General Ability Test

 The general ability test is part of the psychological testing portion of the YOU session.
 These assessments are used to gauge different cognitive skills and competencies in order to give recruiters a better understanding of which occupation you are best suited for.
 This means that the General Ability test will have a huge impact on which jobs you are qualified for as some roles require higher scores than others.
-If you fail to meet the requirement for the occupation that you were hoping for you will be advised on other pathways available to you, or you can choose to retake the test in 12 months.

 This tests your ability to work with numbers and interpret numerical information.
 Typically they are of high school level maths, covering concepts such as graphs, ratios, algebra, and probability.